On type IIB AdS$_{3}$ flux vacua with scale separation and integer conformal dimensions: Motivation and outlook

 \item For all the AdS$_{3}$ vacua, the complete spectrum of scalar perturbations is independent of the flux parameters that remain unfixed, and only contains non-negative mass-squared values.
-Surprisingly (at least to us), most of the AdS$_{3}$ flux vacua -- including the non-supersymmetric, scale-separated \textbf{vac~10} and \textbf{vac~11} -- exhibit integer-valued conformal dimensions $\Delta$'s of the would-be dual CFT$_2$ operators (see Table~\ref{Table:flux_vacua_IIB_masses}).
-Furthermore, the specific values of the $\Delta$'s are compatible with polynomial shift symmetries, as first noted for DGKT compactifications in \cite{Apers:2022vfp}.
+Surprisingly (at least to us), most of the AdS$_{3}$ flux vacua -- including the non-supersymmetric, scale-separated \textbf{vac~10} and \textbf{vac~11} -- exhibit integer-valued conformal dimensions $\Delta$'s of the would-be dual CFT$_2$ operators (see Table~\ref{Table:flux_vacua_IIB_masses}), as first noted for DGKT vacua \cite{DeWolfe:2005uu} in \cite{Conlon:2021cjk,Apers:2022tfm}.
+Furthermore, the specific values of the $\Delta$'s are compatible with polynomial shift symmetries, as noted for DGKT vacua in \cite{Apers:2022vfp}.
 The absence of negative masses in the spectrum of scalar fluctuations translates, holographically, into the absence of relevant operators in the putative CFT$_2$'s, namely, all $\Delta$'s are $\ge 2$.
 This provides an arena to (holographically) explore the existence of strongly-coupled dead-end CFT's in two dimensions (see \cite{Nakayama:2015bwa} for a perturbative search for dead-end CFT's in various dimensions).

 \end{enumerate}

 Although much of the material presented here has appeared in earlier works, especially in ref.~\cite{Arboleya:2024vnp}, the discussion on the internal space anisotropy and the existence of polynomial shift symmetries in the type IIB AdS$_{3}$ flux vacua are, amongst others, original contributions presented in these proceedings.